On the exact Berk-Jones statistics and their p-value calculation: The Kolmogorov-Smirnov, Anderson-Darling and Higher Criticism Statistics

 The variance of each $U_{(i)}$ is different, with a maximum at \(i=n/2\).
 Hence the largest deviation tends to occur near the center.
 Importantly, such deviations can mask small, but statistically significant, deviations at the tails, leading to poor tail sensitivity \citep{MasonSchuenemeyer1983, Calitz1987}.

 In contrast, up to a small correction term, the HC$^{2008}$ statistic normalizes the difference $\mathbb{E}[U_{(i)}]-u_{(i)}$ by its standard deviation,

-and the HC$^{2004}$ / AD$^{sup}$ perform a similar normalization.
+and the HC$^{2004}$ / AD$^{sup}$ statistics perform a similar normalization.
 Such normalizations are common when comparing Gaussian variables with different variances.
 Indeed, at indices $1 \ll i \ll n$, the distribution of $U_{(i)}$ is close to Gaussian.
-However, it is severely skewed at extremely small or large indices.
-In fact, for a fixed $i$, as $n\to\infty$, the distribution Beta$(i,n-i+1)$ converges to an extreme value variate \citep{KeilsonSumita1983}.
-In particular, for any \(n\geq 2\) the distribution of $U_{(1)}$ is monotone and heavily skewed towards $0$.
-In section \ref{sec:sim_gaussian} we demonstrate and explain analytically why the normalization (\ref{eq:_uniform}) can severely affect the detection power of HC.
+However, this is not the case when $i$ is fixed and $n \to \infty$ \citep{KeilsonSumita1983}.
+In particular, for any \(n\geq 2\) the distribution of $U_{(1)}$ is monotone and heavily skewed towards zero.
+In section \ref{sec:sim_gaussian} we demonstrate and explain analytically why the normalization (\ref{eq:_uniform}) can adversely affect the detection power of HC.